nikkijuk/nikkijuk.github.io/README.md

 Ai agents can test, document, refactor, and deploy code.
 They can do research, create generation plans, break plan down to tasks, coordinate tasks, and integrate code.
-This allows developer to focus on high-level design and architecture,
-while AI agents handle low-level details.
+This allows developer to focus on high-level design and architecture, while AI agents handle low-level details.

-SDD like having a team of developers who work together to create code.
+SDD is like having a team of developers who work together to create code.
 It's not magic, it's just tool that helps you to write code faster, but like real code writing, it requires skill and practice to use it effectively, and results can vary depending on the quality of the inputs and the capabilities of the LLM, as well as your skill to guide it.

-GIGO (garbage in, garbage out) applies to all code generation approaches..
+GIGO (garbage in, garbage out) applies to all code generation approaches.
 If inputs are poor quality, generated code will be poor quality.
-If inputs are high quality, generated code will be high quality.
+If inputs are high quality, generated code will be of better quality.

 ## Revisiting Flutter, Bloc and immutable data for UIs